fry-guy/piboy-keymaps/README.md

 Some spells require additional input after casting:

-·      To choose a character to heal or apply some other status effects (bless, holy shield, etc.), hold the right trigger and then click the button that corresponds to the target character.
+·      To choose a character to heal or apply some other status effects (heroism, bless, power shield, etc.), hold the right trigger and then click the button that corresponds to the target character.

 ·      For elemental spells, hold the c button and then click the dpad to choose an element (e.g.: dpad up is fire, dpad right is electricity, dpad down is cold, and dpad left is acid).